gourmetjs/gourmet-ssr/docs/getting-started.md

 Let's inspect the result deeper to see how SSR worked.
 We use Chrome for this example but other browsers have similar features too.

-On Chrome, right click on the screen of "Hello, world!" above and select "View page source" from the popup menu.
+On Chrome, right click on the screen of "Hello, world!" and select "View page source" from the popup menu.
 You will be able to see the original HTML page content that server sent out:

 ![Page Source - Hello World](assets/hello-source.png)